margaomar/Aloha/README.md

 ## Personal Learnings

 1. JQuery Events, DOM, Methods
+2. JS
-2. Flickity Carousel
+3. Flickity Carousel
-3. Validate CSS
+4. Validate CSS
-4. Comand Line using iTerm2
+5. Comand Line using iTerm2
-5. Git and Github
+6. Git and Github
-6. FontFace
+7. FontFace
-7. Flexbox
+8. Flexbox
-8. Read until the end of the requirements
+9. Read until the end of the requirements

 ----
-## Link to Github
+## Link to the files on Github
 * **[Ahola Apparel on Github](https://github.com/margaomar/Aloha)**

 ----